 While the NFL still seeks volunteers for the show, it passed rules in 2013 for “Hard Knocks” eligibility.
 If no team is forthcoming, the league appoints one.

 There are three exceptions that make a team ineligible: teams that have first-year head coaches, teams that made the playoffs in at least one of the last two seasons and teams that have participated in any of the previous 10 seasons.
-The Eagles were ineligible for this year after they hired first-time head coach Nick Sirianni, and also because they reached the playoffs in 2019.
 For the 2021 “Hard Knocks” season, the eligible NFL teams were the Arizona Cardinals, Carolina Panthers, Denver Broncos, New York Giants and Dallas Cowboys.